Translocation - when houses emigrate

 Varresbeck House is rebuilt in Gut Hungenbach

-Varresbeck House was dismantled in 1972, eight years before the German Heritage Protection Act came into force, and, as no suitable location could be found in Wuppertal, it was moved to Gut Hungenbach in the tranquil town of Kürten in the Rheinisch-Bergisch district, where it was to be used as a retirement home.
-However, building law, planning law and financial problems, as well as later issues relating to monument protection, delayed the reconstruction for 30 years.
+Varresbeck House was dismantled in 1972, eight years before the Act on the Protection of Cultural Property came into force, and, as no suitable location could be found in Wuppertal, it was moved to Gut Hungenbach in the tranquil town of Kürten in the Rheinisch-Bergischer Kreis, where it was to be used as a retirement home.
+However, the reconstruction was delayed for 30 years because of problems with building law, planning law, and concerning finance, as well as later issues relating to the protection of historic monuments.
 When work could finally begin, poor storage had severely damaged the oak beams, meaning that the building structure had to be rebuilt.
 Today, the building is used as a conference venue or for celebrations.
 The vaulted cellar, which was once underground, is now above ground with bright panoramic windows and is suitable for events for up to 50 guests with its approx. 100 square metres.
-The former Knights' Hall is equally impressive and can also be booked for events.
+The former Knights’ Hall is equally impressive and can also be booked for events.

-Gut Hungenbach consists of an ensemble of several buildings from the 18th century as well as half-timbered houses, all of which have been relocated in order to preserve them.
+Gut Hungenbach consists of a complex of several buildings from the 18th century as well as half-timbered houses, all of which have been relocated in order to preserve them.

 House Varresbeck -